kevinwatson/rails-database-patterns-book/110-chapter-10.md

 As a rule of thumb, developers should use the methods provided by the ActiveRecord::Relation API to generate their queries, and when a developer needs to generate a specific database query that the ActiveRecord API doesn't support, the developer should then methods provided by the Arel API.

+The methods provided by the Arel API are, by themselves, are used to generate SQL fragments that when combined with other Arel method calls and the ActiveRecord API are used to construct a complete query.

 ## The Arel API

 Let's imagine we have a User model with a corresponding users table in the database.
 We'll compose simple Arel queries that can be used to construct larger queries to retrieve data from this table.